iennae/ed-training/labs/assign_6.md

 In this exercise, every team will create a list of what to measure in their own example projects.

-In a production environment, what would you need to monitor and measure to feel confident about apache, and mysql?
+In a production environment, what would you need to monitor and measure to feel confident about apache, mysql, and mongodb?

 ## Introduction to Nagios